DisnakeDev/disnake/docs/intents.rst

 ++++++++++++++++++++++

 - Whether you want a prefix that isn't the bot mention.
 - Whether you want to access the contents of messages.
-This includes content (text), embeds, attachments, and components.
+This includes content (text), embeds, attachments, components and polls.

 .. _need_presence_intent: